pyxem/kikuchipy/README.rst

 Code of Conduct
 ---------------

-KikuchiPy has a `Code of Conduct
+kikuchipy has a `Code of Conduct
 <https://kikuchipy.readthedocs.io/en/latest/code_of_conduct.html>`_
-that should be honoured by everyone who participates in the KikuchiPy community.
+that should be honoured by everyone who participates in the kikuchipy community.

 Cite
 ----

-If analysis using KikuchiPy forms a part of published work, please consider recognizing the code development by citing the DOI above.
+If analysis using kikuchipy forms a part of published work, please consider recognizing the code development by citing the DOI above.